Savvy Dating 101: How to Enjoy First Dates

 Mr. Extreme Interviewer Man (or Woman)

 It is no wonder that so many men and women dread dating.
-Clearly, the 'date as interview' paradigm purports judgment which does not and cannot lend itself to feelings of intimacy and pleasure---which is what a date is supposed to do.
+Clearly, the 'date as interview' paradigm purports judgment, which does not and cannot lend itself to feelings of intimacy and pleasure---which is what a date is supposed to do!
 Yes, dating should be fun.
 The date-as-interview technique is a real bummer for the person being questioned.
-For example, I know a woman whose date maintained that he could not proceed with the relationship unless the following questions were answered to his satisfaction:
+For example, I know a woman whose date maintained that he could not proceed with the relationship unless the following questions were answered to his satisfaction.
+True story.
+The following were his questions:

 - What is your religious affiliation?